Crindigo/termcraft/doc/techtree.md

 - alloying (req: smelting)
   - creation of an alloy mixer that lets you turn 2+ molten fluids into another.
-  - initially just bronze, which is better than copper for tool efficiency/durability, and lets you mine limonite to be used for iron.
+  - initially just bronze, which is better than copper for tool efficiency/durability, and lets you mine hematite to be used for iron. https://en.wikipedia.org/wiki/Ore

 ## Unorganized